stephaneVercouillieBMID/slate/source/index.html.md

 The UserInfo endpoint can be accessed only with a valid **access_token** received from the token endpoint, and for a very limited duration after end user authentication; there must be less than 3 minutes between the creation of the user action to be confirmed by the end user on his mobile device, and the access to the UserInfo endpoint.

-Your server makes this exchange by sending an HTTPS `POST` request.
+Your server sends the UserInfo Request using either HTTP `GET` or HTTP `POST`.
+The Access Token obtained from an Authentication Request MUST be sent as a Bearer Token makes this exchange by sending an HTTPS `POST` request.
 The `POST` request is sent to the UserInfo endpoint, which you should retrieve from the [Discovery document](https://merchant.itsme.be/oidc/.well-known/openid-configuration) using the key **userinfo_endpoint**.
 The following discussion assumes the endpoint is `https://merchant.itsme.be/oidc/userinfo`.
 The request must include the following parameters in the `POST` body: TODO xxx

 ### Requesting Claims using Scope Values